neoforged/.github/primers/1.21.2/index.md

         - `applyEffectsFromBlocks` - Applies any effects from blocks via `Block#entityInside` or hardcoded checks like snow or rain.
         - `isAffectedByBlocks` - Returns whether the entity is affect by the blocks when inside.
         - `checkInsideBlocks` - Gets all blocks that teh player has traversed and checks whether the entity is inside one and adds them to a set when present.
-        - `oldPosition` - Returns the previous position of the entity.
+        - `oldPosition`, `setOldPosAndrot`, `setOldPos`, `setOldRot` - Helpers for updating the last position and rotation of the entity.
         - `getXRot`, `getYRot` - Returns the linearly interpolated rotation of the entity given the partial tick.
         - `isAlliedTo(Entity)` - Returns whether the entity is allied to this entity.
         - `teleportSetPosition` - Sets the position and rotation data of the entity being teleported via a `DimensionTransition`
         - `getLootTable` - Returns the `ResourceKey` of the loot table the entity should use, if present.
+        - `isControlledByOrIsLocalPlayer` - Return whether the entity is the local player or is controlled by a local player.
     - `EntityType`
         - `getDefaultLootTable` now returns an `Optional` in case the loot table is not present
         - `$Builder#noLootTable` - Sets the entity type to have no loot spawn on death.